+5.1 Development

-- 5.1 Development - 5.1.1 Development of Council's Operational landholdings provides non-rate income. - 5.1.2 Council's Operational landholdings may be identified as appropriate for development for residential, commercial or industrial purposes.
+- 5.1.1 Development of Council's Operational landholdings provides non-rate income. - 5.1.2 Council's Operational landholdings may be identified as appropriate for development for residential, commercial or industrial purposes.
 This includes a subdivision of land for sale on the open market or construction of a dwelling or other commercial or industrial facility may be deemed appropriate due to market demand or financial feasibility. - 5.1.3 The Property Investment Strategy (PIS) establishes a framework for the assessment of landholdings to determine which sites should be developed and for what purpose, how development of those sites should be prioritised, and how Council should be identifying and assessing sites to be acquired for future development purposes. - 5.1.4 All development proposals are assessed in accordance with the PIS. - 5.1.5 A formal resolution of Council is required prior to lodgement of a Planning Proposal.

-WARNING: This is a controlled document.
-Hardcopies of this document may not be the latest version.
-Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.a
+lefore using this document, check it is the latest version, refer to Council's website www.portstephens.nsw.gov.a